section decoration triangle

 • whether DRO has the necessary resources (attorney time, funding grant resources, and restrictions of individual grants, etc.).

 There are many types of requests for advice and assistance where DRO does not have the staff resources, funding, or expertise to provide any individualized legal advice or assistance.
-For those requests, DRO will provide Information and resources which can include plain language fact sheets, general information in multiple formats, or referrals to other agencies or resources.
 Generally, this will include requests in the following areas, though this is not a complete list:

 • Eligibility for Social Security disability insurance or Supplemental Security Income benefits.